keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Notes (Marion&Armide).md

 	- they distract it with minor illusion
 	- run away!
 	- they lock themselves in a room to hide
 - cut to Armide and Anesidora
+- they are exploring an old laboratory
+	- find a wind up flashlight
+	- its loud
+	- oh boy
+- we continue forth, right then a left
+	-